germ-network/mls-rs-uniffi/mls-rs-uniffi-ios/README.md

 1. Ensure you add the ios targets to Rust
 2. the script at `scripts/buildIos.swift` automates the following steps

-# Post-script adjustments
-1. Uniffi also complains that it is unable to find swift format, but we can just run `swift format` on the output to lint it
-2. (Synthesized) Conformance to `Codable, Sendable` should be declared in the file where `KeyPackageData` is declared, so we should edit the generated header file to add the conformances.
-To help remind us, there is a test that will fail if KeyPackageData is not marked Codable
-3. We also need MLSMember conformance to Equatable

 # Manual Steps:
 (preamble - run once)
 Add ios targets to Rust: